soynaldo/esp-jsy-mk-333/README.md

 ## Requirements
 - ESP-IDF (version 4.4 or higher recommended).
-- JSYM-K33 device connected via a compatible communication interface (e.g., UART, SPI, or I2C).
+- JSY-MK-333 device connected via a compatible communication interface (e.g., UART).

 ## Installation
 1. Clone or copy this repository into the `components/` directory of your ESP-IDF project.